Lukáš Dostál: Playing career

-Dostál entered the 2018 NHL Entry Draft as the number one ranked European prospect goaltender and was selected 85th overall by the Anaheim Ducks.
+Dostál entered the 2018 NHL entry draft as the number one ranked European prospect goaltender and was selected 85th overall by the Anaheim Ducks.

 Dostál made his full debut for Kometa Brno's senior team during the 2017–18 Champions Hockey League and made his Czech Extraliga debut during the 2018–19 season before going out of a second loan spell with Slavia Třebíč.
-On February 5, 2019, Dostál under contract with Kometa until 2021, was loaned to the Liiga with Finnish club, Ilves.
-He appeared in 10 games, collecting 4 wins while recording a 1.80 goals against average.
+On 5 February 2019, Dostál under contract with Kometa until 2021, was loaned to the Liiga with Finnish club, Ilves.
+He appeared in 10 games, collecting four wins while recording a 1.80 goals against average.

-On May 14, 2019, Dostál was signed to a three-year, entry-level contract with the Anaheim Ducks.
-On January 9, 2022, Dostál made his NHL debut and made 33 saves in the Ducks 4–3 shootout win over the Detroit Red Wings.

-On March 2, 2022, Dostál scored an empty net goal for the San Diego Gulls, becoming the 17th goaltender in AHL history and first in Gulls history to do so.
-In addition, he made 51 saves to earn the win.
+On 14 May 2019, Dostál was signed to a three-year, entry-level contract with the Anaheim Ducks.
+However, after attending the Ducks' training camp, Dostál returned to Ilves in the Liiga for the 2019–20 SM-liiga season.
+During the season, Dostál earned 27 wins and ranked second in the league in goals against average with 1.78.
+As a result, he became the second Ilves player in Liiga history to be named the Liiga's Goaltender of the Year.
+The Ducks agreed to loan Dostál back to Ilves in the Liiga for the 2020–21 SM-liiga season, and he maintained a 10–1–0 record, a 1.64 goals against average, and a .940 save percentage to start the season.
+On 25 November 2020, it was announced that the Ducks had exercised their playing rights on Dostál and invited him officially join their organization and move to North America.